How WAYB designs and tests the Pico™ travel car seat for safety

 New Techs on the Block

 Seeing the impact of working with techs locally and at a national CPST conference, Kidz in Motion, the WAYB team signed up for CPST training.
-“It’s something we were always going to have our Customer Service Representatives do,” explains Kritika Misra, WAYB’s Marketing Manager, “but we saw how important it is for people from every department to get the training.
+“It’s something we were always going to have our Customer Experience Specialists do,” explains Kritika Misra, WAYB’s Marketing Manager, “but we saw how important it is for people from every department to get the training.
 It informs product design, sales, marketing, everything.
 We can’t wait to be CPSTs and help our customers travel safer.”

 Stay tuned to the blog for a future post about our training experience, and sign up for our email list to find out when we’ll hold car seat safety checks at the WAYB office in South Pasadena.